shahzaib-io/reactjs-projects/small-project/README.md

 This project includes the following key components:

 - **Accordion** — demonstrates conditional rendering, event handling, and local component state management.
+- **Random Color Generator** — Generates Random color HEX or RGB based on selection, using useState and useEffect

 ---